Mary Crosby

 Mary Frances Crosby (born September 14, 1959) is an American actress, the only daughter of actor/singer Bing Crosby and his second wife Kathryn Grant.
 She played Kristin Shepard in the television series Dallas (1979–1981, 1991).

-Personal life
+Early life

 Mary Frances Crosby was born on September 14, 1959, in Los Angeles, California, the second of three children of singer and actor Bing Crosby and actress Kathryn Grant.
 She graduated from high school at 15, after which she entered the University of Texas at Austin, where she was a member of Delta Delta Delta sorority, but she never graduated.
 She is fluent in Spanish.
-She was married to Eb Lottimer from 1978 to 1989 and, since 1998, has been married to Mark Brodka, with whom she has two children.
+While at college in 1977, her father, Bing Crosby, died of a heart attack.

 Career

 Crosby made her television debut appearing in an episode of The Danny Thomas Hour in 1967.
 She appeared in the 1970 musical film Goldilocks with her family and performed with Betty White in the 1978 TV movie With This Ring.
 She had supporting role in another television film A Guide for the Married Woman (1978) starring Cybill Shepherd and starred in the 1978 top-rated miniseries Pearl.
 She guest-starred on Starsky & Hutch and CHiPs and had a series regular role in the 1979 comedy series Brothers and Sisters.